gXLg/dmitry-launcher/README.md

 In case this is too complicated for you, or you don't want to bother buying a domain, you may reach out to me on <kbd>dima _dot_ plesunov _at_ gmx _dot_ de</kbd> to request a tunnel secret.
 Provide me with information on what you are planning to do with the server and the desired server address.
 I will assign you a domain in form of `<something>.dmitry.page` and send you back the adress and the tunnel secret, which you then can use to create tunneled servers.
 Please keep in mind, that I can monitor the usage of my tunnels and if I detect some suspicious activity, I will disable the tunnel.

+## Customization
+You can customize the server settings by going to the `<launcher>/servers/<server name>/` folder.
+You can add new mods, customize the `server.properties` file and so on.
+By standard, the server is run in "offline mode", which means, anybody can join under any username.
+If you make your server public, you might wanna add a login mod.

 # Building
 If you want to modify the launcher, the source code is available in `Launcher.java`.
 You can then build it using `build.bat` on Windows or `build.sh` on Unix.